 Silver Lake & Echo Park

 Brunching is practically a sport in Los Angeles, and with such fierce competition, it’s no wonder we couldn’t choose between these two brunch bastions.
-Jewel, a bright, flower mural-adorned eatery in Silver Lake, is our go-to spot for innovative dishes such as peach hot cakes with ginger coconut whipped cream, carrot lox toast with cashew-dill cream cheese, and breakfast burritos with carrot habañero sauce.
+Jewel, a bright, flower mural-adorned eatery in Silver Lake, is our go-to spot for innovative dishes such as kabocha ricotta hot cakes, carrot lox toast with cashew-dill cream cheese, and breakfast burritos with carrot habañero sauce.